 We are exploring use of Amazon Cloud and Indiana University’s FutureGrid system.
 FutreGrid is an NSF-funded testbed that is designed to foster research on Cloud Computing for science and other advanced topics.
 We will use FutureGrid to help build and evaluate prototypes.
 Ultimately, the goal is to package these tools with a workflow engine and gateway.

 Generally QuakeSim can be run on cloud services, as from QuakeSim's point of view there is little difference between the VM IaaS and a regular host.
-A major difference is that hardware can be dynamically acquired, so we can try lots of different VM sizes to figure out what we need to run and under what circumstances (e.g. in the event of an earthquake).
-We don't have to spend weeks configuring and ordering something only to find out it is too small or too big, which can waste time and money.
-Further commercial clouds dynamically reallocate resources on the fly to satisfy drastic changes in demand.
+A major difference is that hardware can be dynamically acquired, so we can test many different VM sizes to determine what we need to run and under what circumstances (e.g. in the event of an earthquake).
+We do not have to spend weeks configuring and ordering hardware only to find out it is too small or too big, which can waste time and money.
+Further, commercial clouds dynamically reallocate resources on the fly to satisfy drastic changes in demand.

 6. Summary